 - 1. A full scholarship that may be used at any CCi campus for training that is more advanced than the program from which the recipient has graduated, - 2.
 An all expenses paid trip to the October Presidents Meeting, - 3.
 A trophy. - 4.
 A letter of recognition from the CCi CEO and COO, and - 5.
-A nomination to the Career College Association (CCA) Great Award.
+A nomination to the Association of Private Sector Colleges and Universities (APSCU) Great Award.